zain-ahmed0/computer-science-quiz/README.md

 ## Installation

+1. Download the latest version of Python 3.13.1 from the [official Python website](https://www.python.org/downloads/)

-1. Clone the repository to your local machine using git:
+2. Clone the repository to your local machine using git:
     ```bash
     git clone https://github.com/zain-a0/computer_science_quiz.git

-2. Download the latest version of Python (3.13.1)

 3. Install the required packages by running:
     ```bash